MugTree/uk-trees-hugo-demo/content/trees/elm.md

 maxAge = 500
 maxHeight = 30
 draft = false
-summary = "This is a basic summary"
+summary = "Elm trees are a group of deciduous trees known for their broad, arching canopies and serrated, oval-shaped leaves."

 [image]
 path = "/images/trees/elm.jpg"